LabGUI/LabGUI/README.md

 # Installation #

-For the time being this package is only supported in python 2.7 (but we are working to make it work in python 3)
+This package has been upgraded to be supported on python 3.6.7, backcompatibility with python 2.7 should hold nevertheless but is not necessarily thouroughly checked for.

 ## Using pip ##

-Find the requirements.txt file and run
+Open a terminal and run

 ```
 #!python